The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Section 2: The New clause section 2(26A) has been inserted, stating the "District Magistrate," which also includes the additional District Magistrate of the District.

-• Section 16: After clause (3), a new clause to section 16(4) has been inserted, which states that the DM may, whenever he feels necessary in the best interest of the child, call stakeholders, including the board and the committee, for any kind of information necessary.
+• Section 16: Section 16(4) has been introduced, which states that the DM may, whenever necessary in the best interest of the child, request information from stakeholders, including the board and the committee, for any information required.

-• Section 38: The information regarding the number of children legally free for adoption shall be given to the District Magistrate
+• Section 38: According to the principal Act, the information regarding the number of children legally free for adoption and pending cases shall be given to certain authorities.
+After the 2021 Amendment Act, the District Magistrate has been added to the list of such authorities by Section 38(5).

-• Section 110: The new clause section 110(xiva) has been inserted, which states the form of a report that is to be submitted to the District Magistrate under section 28(1).
-A further new clause is added in section 110 (xxiia), which states the form of the quarterly report concerning restored, dead, and runaway children under section 40(4).
+• Section 110: Section 110(xiva) has been inserted, which states the form of a report that is to be submitted to the District Magistrate under Section 27(8).
+A further new clause is added in Section 110 (xxiia), which states the form of the quarterly report concerning restored, dead, and runaway children under Section 40(4).

 Violations of the Laws

-• Insufficient Age Determination: The law necessitates that a minor's age be determined at the time of their detention or meeting with the justice system.
-If the age of a child is not correctly mentioned or if an adult is wrongly identified as a minor, this will be known as a violation.
+• Age Determination: The law necessitates that a minor's age be determined at the time of their detention or meeting with the justice system.
+If the age of a child is not accurately stated or if an adult is incorrectly identified as a minor, this constitutes a violation.

-• Brutal Treatment and Abuse of Juveniles: The laws protect minors against any mental, physical, or emotional ill-treatment.
-Any form of ill-treatment, including fundamental necessities, or absence of fundamental requirements like food, shelter, and medical care, also represents a violation.
+• Brutal Treatment and Abuse: The laws protect minors against any mental, physical, or emotional ill-treatment.
+Any form of ill-treatment, including the absence of fundamental necessities such as food, shelter, and medical care, also constitutes a violation.

-• Refusal of Legal Representation: Minors are allowed legal guidance to guarantee an impartial trial.
-If a minor is refused access to an advocate or legal aid, this violates their rights under the Act.
+• Legal Representation: Minors are entitled to free legal guidance to ensure an impartial trial or inquiry in cases involving the JJ Board.
+As per Section 3(xvi) and the Legal Services Authorities Act, 1987, if a minor is refused access to an advocate or free legal aid, this violates their rights under the Act.

-• Violation of Adoption Guidelines: The JJ Act states a specific process for the adoption of children who need care.
-If these processes are unseen or if there are unfair delays in the adoption process, it leads to a violation of the law.
+• Adoption Guidelines: The JJ Act outlines a specific process for the adoption of children who require care, governed by CARA.
+If these processes are not duly followed or if there are unfair delays in the adoption process, it constitutes a violation of the law.

-• Failed to Protect Children in Need of Care: The laws specify the liabilities of child welfare committees to take care of children requiring protection.
+• Children in Need of Care: Under Section 27 of the JJ Act, the Child Welfare Committees are responsible for the care and protection of children in need.
 If CWCs fail to provide necessary care, placement, and safety for unprotected children, this is a violation.

-• Overcrowding and Inadequate Facilities in Juvenile Homes: Monitoring homes and special homes is necessary to provide minors with safe living and rehabilitative conditions.
+• Facilities in Juvenile Homes: Under Sections 47 and 50 of the Act, observation homes and special homes are necessary to provide minors with safe living and rehabilitative conditions.
 If there is overcrowding or a lack of proper necessities, healthcare, and educational resources, this constitutes a violation.

-• Negligence in Case Adjudication: The Act necessitates that minor cases be solved correctly.
-Any type of delay and negligence, unwarranted stays leading to unnecessary lengthy detentions, or unsolved lawful matters for juveniles breach the rules of the Act.
+• Case Adjudication: The Act requires that minor cases be resolved fairly and equitably.
+Any unreasonable delay, unwarranted stays leading to unnecessary lengthy detentions, or negligence in adjudication breaches the rules of the Act.

 Procedure to File a Complaint

-• Identify the Type of Complaint: If there is a breach of rights of juvenile like ill-treatment, absence of legal aid, or wrongful detention, issues related to the protection of child's welfare or insufficient care such as juvenile homes, etc., if there is any mismanagement in cases of juveniles, failure of due process, misdealing by the JJB or CWCs, the complaints should target the specific type of violation.
+• Type of Complaint: If there is a breach of rights of juvenile like ill-treatment, absence of legal aid, or wrongful detention, issues related to the protection of child's welfare or insufficient care such as juvenile homes, etc, if there is any mismanagement in cases of juveniles, failure of due process, procedural lapses by the JJB or CWCs, the complaints should target the specific type of violation.

-• Contacting the Appropriate Authority: Conditional on the nature of the complaint, the authorities that can be contacted are:
+• Appropriate Authority: Conditional on the nature of the complaint, the authorities that can be contacted are:

 • Child Welfare Committee: This committee is responsible for child care and protection, including addressing issues such as negligence, abuse, and other related concerns.
-To contact the CWC, one should file a written complaint to the CWC or connect with the helpline.
+To contact the CWC, one should file a written complaint with the CWC or call the helpline.
 One can contact CWC in their specific district.

 • State Commission for Protection of Child Rights: If a complaint relates to the infringement of a child's rights, one can reach out to the SCPCR.
 Complaints to the SCPCR can be lodged directly through the SCPCR's website or filed in writing and delivered to their office.

-• Police: If the matter involves severe breaches of the law, such as criminal acts involving minors, it is mandatory to notify the police by filing an FIR at the nearest police station or by calling the police at 100.
+• Police: If the matter involves severe breaches of the law, such as cognizable criminal acts involving minors, it is mandatory to notify the police by filing an FIR at the nearest police station or by calling the police at 100.
+If a juvenile commits a non-cognizable offence, a complaint is sufficient.

-• Judiciary/Courts: If the JJB or other organizations are not correctly addressing the complaint, one can approach the District Court or High Court to submit a petition.
+• Judiciary/Courts: If the JJB or other organizations are not addressing the complaint correctly, one can approach the High Court to submit a writ petition under Article 226 of the Indian Constitution.

 • Mandatory Documentation for Submission of Complaint

-• Identifying Verification: Giving information like name, contact details, and the relationship with the child, if needed.
+• Identifying Verification: Providing information such as name, contact details, and the child's relationship, if applicable.

-• Details of the Complaints: This includes a summary of incidents or matters, stating the dates, names of the persons involved, and any kind of evidence you possess.
+• Details of the Complaints: This includes the details of incidents or matters, stating the dates, names of the persons involved, and any evidence you possess.

-• Supporting Documentation: Any kind of reports or any documents that might support your complaint, like medical records, photographs, or affidavits, shall be included.
+• Supporting Documentation: Any reports or any documents that might support your complaint, like medical records, photographs, shall be included.

-• Specific Demands: Transparently state what actions you wish to see taken by the relevant authorities, like investigation, protection of a child, or trial review.
+• Specific Demands: Transparently state the reliefs you are seeking from the relevant authorities, like investigation, protection of a child, or action against a particular person.

 • Submission of Complaint